See the About Us (Overview) page prior to clicking JOIN.

 Get a Test Kit and Join the Project

 For most people, 111 markers is a big first step to take.
 Therefore 37 markers minimum are required plus the prescribed FTDNA account setup are required for inclusion in our analysis and results discussions.
-67 markers or more will help us make a better prediction of your terminal SNP and get a better idea of who your recent relatives might be.
+So far in this project, 37 markers have told us very little, so 67 markers or more is strongly recommended.
+Sometimes the first 37 markers are more volatile and your matches might start showing up at 67 markers.
+Testing to that level gives a better estimate of your terminal SNP and you'll get a better idea of who your recent relatives might be.
 You can always start with 37 markers then purchase an upgrade on your test sample later, when circumstances warrant.

 111 markers are ideal for most people for two reasons.
-It will eliminate a lot of match "noise" and focus on recent relatives.
+It will eliminate a lot of match "noise" and focus on relatively recent relatives.
 Second, by fully extending your marker definition, we can observe how the markers mutate from 68 to 111, thereby contributing to an understanding of their mutation rates.
 This should eventually help us draw the phylogenetic tree specific to your surname group / DNA matches, detailing how various testers sub-branched.
 For those who do more extensive SNP testing, a full extension of your STR markers will help haplogroup researchers detect possibly significant correlations between STR mutations and certain SNPs.

 Be aware that some men who have tested have no meaningful genealogical matches whatsoever.
 This could happen to you.
 If you do not have the patience to wait for future matches, think twice before testing.

-Susan Barretta is the main project administrator and handles project inquiries, web development, recruitment, promotion, and other project tasks.
+Susan Barretta is the project administrator and handles project inquiries, web development, recruitment, promotion, and other project tasks.
+Colm O'Hanrahan, the co-administrator, assists with research.